kdy304g/DatabaseProject/README.md

-# An OlinDB with Roles - Don't blow up your production DB on day1!
+# A Database with Roles - Don't blow up your production DB on day 1!
 Danny Kang, Seungin Lyu

 ## Inspiration